What is a "Kokedama"?

 How to make a Kokedama

-Step 1: Prepare the Ball
+Step 1: Prepare the soil ball

 Akadama soil, also used in potting mix for bonsai trees, is a type of granular volcanic clay soil from Japan.
 Combining it with peat moss in a 1:1 mix helps keep the ball moist so you won’t need to water it as often.